Skip to content

 Important Note

 If you did not provide a key pair, security groups, or rules, users can access the instance only from inside the cloud through VNC.
 Even pinging the instance is not possible without an ICMP rule configured.
+We recommend limiting access as much as possible for best security practices.

 How to use 'Configuration' tab